 On the other hand, if you raise roosters together from the chick onward, the pecking order will play out a bit friendlier, and in most cases, the rooster can coexist in the same flock.

 With that being said, there need to be enough hens for each rooster.
 Otherwise, the two roos may become competitive over the handful of hens available to them.
 A good rule of thumb is to have 4 hens per rooster.
 This is good for the hens and the roosters.

 How to Avoid Pecking Order Problems

-The good news is that much can be done by the keeper to ensure that old and new flock members integrate fairly peacefully.
+The good news is that the keeper can do much to ensure that old and new flock members integrate fairly peacefully.

 Congratulations!
 You have survived the ‘pecking order’ social upheaval!
 It gets easier every year, believe me!

-The pecking order is a necessary evil for flocks to understand exact where each hen fits within their own hierarchy.
+The pecking order is a necessary evil for flocks to understand exactly where each hen fits within their own hierarchy.

 Question: What do you think the best way to manage the pecking order is?